DSC-McMaster-U/Workshops/Creating an Effective GitHub Profile/README.md

 <!-- Todo -->

 #### Contribute to this Guide
 This workshop guide is intentionally left imcomplete to encourage contributions from other students.
-If you wish to complete one of the sections in this `README` based on what you learned from the workshop, feel free to make the change and create a pull request for it.
-We would love to see it!
+If you wish to complete one of the sections in this `README` based on what you learned from the workshop, follow the standard fork > change > pull request for submitting the change.
+We would love to see contributions!
 <!-- Todo -->